Enabling and disabling detailed per-query and database counter metrics

 -

 AWS KMS key – Specify your KMS key.
-Performance Insights encrypts all potentially sensitive data using your KMS key.
+Database Insights encrypts all potentially sensitive data using your KMS key.
 Data is encrypted in flight and at rest.
 For more information, see Encrypting Amazon Aurora resources.

 -